By Seth Hunter

 And my fifth character - was Paris.
 Paris at the time of the Terror.

 I had taken an apartment in Barbes, a rough old area just below the Butte Montmartre.
-I used to run up the hundreds of steps of the hill for exercise, have a good lunch and stagger back down again to write.
-Or sleep.
-Whatever came first.
+I would run up the hundreds of steps of the hill for exercise, and then find a little bistro or bar to undo all the good it had done me - and write.

 You can enter the Empire of the Dead legally through a strange portal at the Porte d'Enfer - the Gateway of Hell - on the Paris Peripherique.
 You can walk through 6 kilometres of tunnels lined with those 6 million skulls - and speculate on who they were - and what brought them here, to the Empire of the Dead.
 Apart from the death carts, of course.